Our Partnership with USAID

 Ensuring people can – and will – invest in toilets and handwashing solutions for their homes, schools, and healthcare facilities means making sure these products are desirable, affordable, and easy to purchase for consumers everywhere.
 Combining the scale and reach of USAID, with the commercial and innovation expertise of SATO, part of LIXIL, PBL is employing a market-based approach to solving the global sanitation challenge.

-Through our partnership, we will leverage the resources and capacity of the private sector (supply chain partners, local entrepreneurs, plumbers and masons) to ensure consumers have access to goods and services within their communities for the long term.
+Through our partnership, we are leveraging the resources and capacity of the private sector (supply chain partners, local entrepreneurs, plumbers and masons) to ensure consumers have access to goods and services within their communities for the long term.
 As laid out in USAID’s Private Sector Engagement policy, such market-based approaches to development can lead to greater scale and sustainability of outcomes.